About Danielle Hiestand

 I work toward providing a calm, safe and grounded space for you to feel comfortable sharing your successes and your struggles.
 A journey back to self always has ups, downs and surprises.
 Together we can navigate how to find tools and strategies to help you cope and make space for yourself.

-In my free time I enjoy spending time with my husband and two daughters and my German Shepherd, Loki.
+In my free time I enjoy spending time with my husband and two daughters.
 I also love swimming, paddle boarding, and hiking.

 Certified Eating Disorder Specialist Supervisor (CEDS-S)